 If you're simply snacking, the Qantas Garden Bar (as you enter the venue) is selling small bites and some very fancy desserts.

 Drink: Champagne!
 It's the opera.
-No really, drink whatever you want (this year they're offering Sangria to go with the Spanish setting of Carmen) – but we love that they have coffee on site.
+No really, drink whatever you want (there's a decent selection of local wines available at bars all around the venue) – but we love that they have coffee on site.
 Operas are long and West Side Story is two and a half hours.

 Turn up: by 7pm latest for a 7.30pm performance.
 As mentioned, the site is not quite as straightforward as the Joan Sutherland Theatre (Opera Australia's usual home) – and you want to have time to queue for a glass of bubbles and find your seat.

 What if it rains?
 THE SHOW GOES ON.
 Really.
 Unless there are electrical storms or extremely high winds and/or rain.
 You won't be able to put up an umbrella (for obvious reasons), so wear something waterproof or buy a $5 biodegradable poncho on site.
 They do wipe down the seats for you on arrival, we noted.

 Can I Insta this?
 Yes you can – but photography of any kind is prohibited during the performances, so limit those stage shots to pre- and post-show or during the interval.